cliffordcele/MiBici/README.md

 ### MiBici

-The MiBici open data webpage contains over 20 million observations across 14 variables.
+The MiBici [open data](https://www.mibici.net/es/datos-abiertos/) system contains over 20 million observations across 14 variables.
 Each observation represents a bike ride, and each variable contains information about the bike ride.
 Reverse geocoding was used in Python to obtain the full address, neighborhood, and municipality of each station.
 Data between January 2017 & December 2022 are analyzed in this analysis.

 ### COVID-19